man-schu/dacapoeditor/README.md

 # DaCapo Editor
-DaCapo Editor is a music sheet editor based on the ABC syntax.
+DaCapo Editor is a music sheet editor based on the ABC syntax with which you can write easily music scores and partitions.

 See here how it works: https://man-schu.github.io/dacapoeditor/